 Hardcover.
 Zustand: Good.
 No Jacket.
 Bernal, Richard; Corcoran, Mark; Dieneman, Debbie; Gianni, Gary; Gurney, John Steven; Lanza, Barbara; Lewis, T.; Montgomery, Michael; Officer, Robyn; Pritchett, Karen; Robinson, Jim; Rowland, Jada (illustrator).
 Pages can have notes/highlighting.
 Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.

-Zustand: Very Good.
+Zustand: Good.
 Bernal, Richard; Corcoran, Mark; Dieneman, Debbie; Gianni, Gary; Gurney, John Steven; Lanza, Barbara; Lewis, T.; Montgomery, Michael; Officer, Robyn; Pritchett, Karen; Robinson, Jim; Rowland, Jada (illustrator).
-Pages intact with possible writing/highlighting.
-Binding strong with minor wear.
-Dust jackets/supplements may not be included.
+Pages intact with minimal writing/highlighting.
+The binding may be loose and creased.
+Dust jackets/supplements are not included.
 Stock photo provided.
 Product includes identifying sticker.
 Better World Books: Buy Books.
 Do Good.

 hardcover.
 Zustand: Used-Very Good.
 Text is Free of Markings.
 Cloth, d.j.
 Some shelf-wear.
 Else clean copy.